lnicastro/DIF/README.md

 This is the typical installation on any system, that is when you have installed MySQL using a precompiled package (e.g. a `.dmg` file on Mac OS or issuing `sudo apt install mysql-server libmysqlclient-dev` on Debian/Ubuntu).
-In this case you only need to be sure that you have all the necessary include files and `mysql_config`.
+In this case you only need to be sure that you have:

+1.  all the necessary include files (typically provided by packages with extension `-dev` or `-devel`), e.g. in `/usr/include/mysql`,
+2. `mysql_config`.

 Check your installed version:
 ```
 mysql_config --version
 5.7.24
 ```
-DIF should work on MySQL 5.1, 5.5, 5.6, 5.7 (and the corresponding MariaDB versions) and 8.0.
+DIF v.
+0.5.5 should work on MySQL 5.1, 5.5, 5.6, 5.7 and 8.0.
+Implementation for the corresponding MariaDB versions is TODO.

 Now we need to prepare some additional MySQL include files via `cmake`.

+**Note:** if you have MySQL 5.7 installed, you can also try installing DIF without running `cmake`.

 The easiest way is to download the source code.
 Assuming the installed version is 5.7.24 (in a temporary directory):
 ```
 wget https://dev.mysql.com/get/Downloads/MySQL-5.7/mysql-boost-5.7.24.tar.gz
 tar zxvf mysql-boost-5.7.24.tar.gz
 cd mysql-5.7.24

 cmake . -DWITH_BOOST=boost

+pwd
 ```
 Annotate the directory name and then you are ready to install DIF.